Last Updated on May 13, 2023 by Rebecca Lake

 - Offer graphic design consulting services

-You might have something you’re just as interested in or passionate about.
-And you can channel it into a side hustle by creating and selling courses online.
+You might have a topic you’re interested in or passionate about.
+And if so, you can channel it into a profitable side hustle by creating and selling courses online.

 There are three main platforms you can use to create and sell courses: Udemy, Teachable and Thinkific.